 Because of its sweetness, it is usually mixed with other sweeteners to balance it out and help with any bitter aftertaste.
 This makes it super important to read labels of sweeteners purchased to ensure they’re not using any fillers or other harmful ingredients.

-Two popular brands of monk fruit keto sweetener are Lakanto and SoNourished sweeteners.
+Two popular brands of monk fruit keto sweeteners are Lakanto and SoNourished sweeteners.
 Both are mixed with erythritol to balance out the monk fruit’s sweetness and taste.
-Pure monk fruit is also rather expensive so mixing it with a cheaper sugar
+Pure monk fruit is also rather expensive so mixing it with a cheaper sugar alternative makes for great value.

 It comes in a powder and granular form and if you taste it you will feel a cooling effect on your tongue.
 There’s no aftertaste really with erythritol which makes it a great ingredient to balance out other sweeteners such as monk fruit and stevia which are both quite sweet on their own and will leave you with an aftertaste.